abgoyal/ShellToolsApplet/README.md

   Next is another special character "~".
 This is a field seperator for output substitution.
   Output substitution is a powerful function ShellTools offers that allows one to dynamically update the content of the menu label (or command) based on the output of a script.
 Each output substituition entry requires three fields delimited with `~`.

--- The first field is a small identifier, preferably 4-6 characters long, all capitals.
+   - The first field is a small identifier, preferably 4-6 characters long, all capitals.
 It is used by the applet to maintain state.
 It _must_ be provided.

--- The second field is a "notify command" and is optional.
+   -The second field is a "notify command" and is optional.
 In this particular entry, notify command has not been used.

--- The third field is the shell command whose output will be substituted.
+   -The third field is the shell command whose output will be substituted.
 Here it is `netspeed.sh wlan0` which is a tool included with the applet that reports total network download and current download rates.

   Thus the entire output substitution entry is `~NETS~~netspeed.sh wlan0~`.
 Note that the delimiter must be used at the beginning as well as end, not